AOP-NYU/tisch OPERA LAB 2026

 Music Director / Pianist: Julius Abrahams

-Singers: Jardena Gertler-Jaffe, Kira Dills-DeSurra, Jordan Rutter-Covatto and Reykwaan Adorno
+Performers: Jardena Gertler-Jaffe, Kira Dills-DeSurra, Jordan Rutter-Covatto and Reykwaan Adorno

-Stage Directors: Britt Berke & Jerrica White
+Stage Directors: Britt Berke and Jerrica D. White

 Stage Manager: Chris Daly